Q: I’m new to celiac disease. Does my whole kitchen need to be gluten-free to prevent cross-contamination? Is a gluten-aware kitchen safe enough?

 - Use squeeze bottles for condiments such as ketchup, mustard and mayonnaise.

 - Have your own toaster.
-Or, use a toaster oven, with a rack that can be removed and thoroughly washed.
-Another option is to buy reusable toaster bags for gluten-free bread that can be placed in a regular toaster.
+Or, use a toaster oven with a rack that can be removed and thoroughly washed.
+Another option in a gluten-aware kitchen is to buy reusable toaster bags for gluten-free bread that can be placed in a regular toaster.

 - Make sure the counter area you will be using is freshly washed and free of crumbs or flour dust.
 Have a separate cutting board that is only for gluten-free items.